foss42/api/README.md

 ## Understanding the Project Structure

-foss42 APIs project has 2 parts:
+foss42 APIs project has 3 parts:
 - [foss42/api](https://github.com/foss42/api): The FastAPI app which serves the APIs.
 - [foss42/foss42-core](https://github.com/foss42/foss42-core): The open source core python library which has the algorithms, the data and does all the heavy-lifting.
+- [foss42/api/docs](https://github.com/foss42/api/tree/main/docs): The documentation for each API that is available in the [foss42.com website](https://foss42.com).

 ## How can I Contribute?